possibilities/claude-composer/readme.md

 ## Trusted roots

-Use trusted roots to define trusted parent directories to auto-accept initial trust prompts:
+Use trusted roots to define trusted parent directories to auto-accept initial trust prompts.

 See [docs/roots-config.md](docs/roots-config.md) for details.